 Everything you need to know...

-- Evaluate different concepts and evidence for the diagnosis and care of patients.
+- Evaluate concepts and evidence for the diagnosis and care of patients.

 - Perform real clinical procedures, using specialist knowledge and techniques.

-Physician associates provide vital support to doctors — diagnosing and managing patients, and improving care access.
-On this course, you’ll develop the knowledge and skills you need for the role, as set out by the Faculty of Physician Associates.
-When you graduate, you’ll have industry experience and life-long academic skills for this rewarding career — and be ready to take the National exam.
+Physician associates provide vital support to doctors – diagnosing and managing patients while improving care access.
+On this course you’ll develop the knowledge and skills you need for the role, as set out by the Faculty of Physician Associates.
+You’ll graduate with industry experience and life-long academic skills, and you'll be ready to take the national exam.